mhqiu/mhqiu.github.io/_pages/publications.md

 **<ins>Under review, submitted, in preparation</ins>**

 **Minghao Qiu**, Cory Zigler, Noelle Selin.
-Impacts of wind power on air quality, premature mortality and environmental justice in the US. *under re-review after revision, **Science Advances***, 2022
+Impacts of wind power on air quality, premature mortality and environmental justice in the US. *under re-review after revision, **Science Advances***

 **Minghao Qiu**, Marshall Burke.
 Impacts of drought on energy systems and air quality in the Western US. *(in preparation)*